 A number of excellent books and articles have been written on the filling of the Back Bay.
 Walter Muir Whitehill’s Boston, A Topographical History and Bainbridge Bunting’s Houses of Boston’s Back Bay provide overviews.
-More comprehensive information is included in Nancy S. Seasholes’s Gaining Ground: A History of Landmaking in Boston, which discusses the Back Bay project in the context of Boston’s overall land fill development, and in Boston’s Back Bay by William A. Newman and Wilfred E. Holton, which is devoted exclusively to the filling of the Back Bay.
+More comprehensive information is included in Nancy S. Seasholes’s Gaining Ground: A History of Landmaking in Boston, which discusses the Back Bay project in the context of Boston’s overall land fill development, in Boston’s Back Bay by William A. Newman and Wilfred E. Holton, which is devoted exclusively to the filling of the Back Bay, and in Karl Haglund’s Inventing the Charles River, which examines the evolution of the Charles River, including the Esplanade.
 These books contain excellent maps showing the progress of the filling operations, many based on the early blueprint maps prepared in 1881 by Fuller and Whitney, civil engineers associated with the project, in their A Set of Plans Showing the Back Bay 1814-1881.

 In 1834, the legislature permitted construction of two railroad causeways that formed an “x” across the Receiving Basin.
 These impeded the tidal flows and made the mill operations even less productive.
 In addition, sewage was allowed to flow freely into the basins and, over time, the area became odiferous and unhealthy.
-The concept of filling the land for housing gained traction in the 1840s and early 1850s, and in 1852, the legislature established the Commissioners on Boston Harbor and the Back Bay (which became the Commissioners on the Back Bay in 1855, the Commissioners on Public Lands in 1861, and the Harbor and Land Commission in 1879).
+At the same time, Boston’s population was growing and more land was needed to accommodate that growth.
+As Nancy S. Seasholes’s Gaining Ground discusses in detail, the city had historically grown by filling land, and the Back Bay presented an opportunity to eliminate a health hazard while meeting an economic need.

 The map at the right, detail from an 1853 map by George W. Boynton, shows the Back Bay as it existed in 1853, with the extension of Beacon Street along the mill dam referred to as Western Avenue.